Brazil–Finland relations

-Brazil–Finland relations refers to the diplomatic relations between the Federative Republic of Brazil and the Republic of Finland.
-Both nations are members of the United Nations.
+Brazil–Finland relations are the diplomatic relations between Brazil and Finland.

 History

 In 1876, during his second tour of Europe, Emperor Pedro II of Brazil paid a visit to Finland and visited the water rapids in Imatrankoski.
 In December 1919, Brazil recognized Finland's independence, which had been declared two years earlier from Russia.
 A few months later, Brazil opened a consulate in Helsinki.
 In 1929, diplomatic relations were formally established between both nations.
 That same year, a Finnish "utopian" colony was founded with 300 settlers in the Brazilian town of Penedo, Itatiaia.
 The colony lasted only until 1940.
 In 1937, the first Finnish diplomatic legation was opened in Rio de Janeiro.
 During the Winter War between Finland and the Soviet Union; Brazil shipped over 10,000 sacs of coffee to Finland.

 In February 1997, President Martti Ahtisaari became the first Finnish head-of-state to pay a visit to Brazil and brought with him a high-level delegation representing the most important Finnish companies wishing to expand their operations in Brazil.
 In 2007, President Luiz Inácio Lula da Silva became the first Brazilian President to visit Finland.
 There have since been numerous visits and reunions between leaders of both nations.

 Since the initial visits, relations between Finland and Brazil have become closer.
 In 2017, more than 54 Finnish companies operated in Brazil and invested over €72 million Euros.
 Brazilian multinational company Embraer has built and sold airplanes for Finnair.
 In November 2017, Finland opened a consulate in São Paulo.
 That same year, in December 2017, Brazilian diplomats participated in the celebrations of the centenary of Finnish independence.
 As a gesture, Rio de Janeiro illuminated the Christ the Redeemer statue and other monuments and public buildings in Finnish national colors.

 In December 2019, both nations celebrated 100 years of diplomatic relations.